 Are NAVLE scores reported on-site?

 No. The NAVLE is scored after the close of each testing window.
-Scores are then reported to licensing boards, and boards (or their designated NAVLE processor) report scores to candidates.
-Scores are reported to boards about 4 weeks after the close of each testing window.
+Scores are reported to licensing boards and to candidates about 4 weeks after the close of each testing window.
 Beginning with the November-December 2015 NAVLE, licensing boards and candidates will access their score information through a secure on-line web portal.

 How are NAVLE scores reported?

-The initial score report is sent to the licensing board through which you applied to take the NAVLE, and your board (or their designated NAVLE processor) then reports the score to you.
+Your initial score report is reported to you and to the licensing board through which you applied to take the NAVLE.
 If you need your score reported to additional boards, you must submit a score transfer request through the Veterinary Information Verifying Agency (VIVA), operated by the American Association of Veterinary State Boards (AAVSB).

-Can I access my NAVLE pass/fail status on-line when scores are released?
+Can I access my NAVLE score on-line when scores are released?